magnus-leksell/zen-quote/README.md

 # Zen Quote

-Zen Quote is a [Node.js](https://github.com/nodejs) RESTful API server and a single-page web application.
+Zen Quote is a web application and a [Node.js](https://github.com/nodejs) RESTful API server, that displays quotes from different authors.
 It is based on the [Express](http://expressjs.com/) web framework and [Sequelize](https://sequelize.org/) ORM for database access.
+It features random quote, authors, quotes by author and searching.

-The web application is one static HTML page, vanilla JavaScript and SASS/CSS.
+The web application uses single-page HTML, vanilla JavaScript and SASS/CSS.
 The database is a file-based SQLite3.

 ## Get

     git clone https://github.com/magnus-leksell/zen-quote.git

-## Build
+## Install

     npm install